 Translate content for a localized channel.

-Headless Experience Manager can be set up to support multi-country and/or multilingual channels displaying localized content.
+Bloomreach Content can be set up to support multi-country and/or multilingual channels displaying localized content.
 Localized content can be a translation of the same content in a different channel or it can be unique to a channel.

 Localized channels each have their own folder tree in the Content application.
 The folder trees for the localized channels are linked to each other as translations.
 Each document within a localized folder tree can be translated using the translation workflow described on this page.